Do Go On - 407 - The Real Pocahontas

 Hello, Craig Rian.

-I know you're a New South Wales, so it's Craig to you,
+I know you're in New South Wales, so it's Craig to you,

 but the Americans cannot hear the difference.